ggstuart/smartdata/README.md

 ipython notebook example
 ---
-Also included is an example ipython notebook (Baseload calculations.ipynb) which uses the dat adapter.
+Also included is an example ipython notebook (Baseload calculations.ipynb) which uses the data adapter.
 The notebook can be viewed directly [here](http://nbviewer.ipython.org/github/ggstuart/smartdata/blob/master/Baseload%20calculations.ipynb)